gilbertohasnofb/auxjad/docs/examples/index.rst

 Examples of usage
 =================

-In this page there are two more complex examples showcasing the types of manipulation that ``auxjad``'s functions and classes can accomplish.
-These examples do not make use of all functions and classes, nor does it show all the features of the used ones.
+In this page you will find some practical examples showcasing the types of algorithmic manipulation that ``auxjad`` can accomplish.
+These examples do not make use of all functions and classes, nor do they show all the features of the ones that are used.
 Please refer to ``auxjad``'s API in the left pane for the documentation of specific functions and classes.

 .. toctree::
     :maxdepth: 2
     :caption: List of Examples of Usage

-    example-1
-    example-2
+    example-1-clapping-music
+    example-2-looping
+    example-3-looping
+    example-4-hocket-with-random-pitches
+    example-5-shuffling-harmonics